-As shown in Table 3.4-28, under Alternative 1, in the San Jose Diridon Station Approach Subsection with and without the DDV, noise barriers would mitigate 17 severe noise impacts and eliminating horn noise would not affect the number of projected noise impacts.
+As shown in Table 3.4-28, under Alternative 1, in the San Jose Diridon Station Approach Subsection, noise barriers would mitigate 17 severe noise impacts and eliminating horn noise would not affect the number of projected noise impacts.
 In the Monterey Corridor Subsection, noise barriers would eliminate 46 severe noise impacts, but no additional severe noise impacts would be eliminated with Quiet Zones.
-In the Morgan Hill and Gilroy Subsection with and without the TDV, noise barriers would eliminate 40 severe noise impacts and an additional 8 severe noise impacts could be eliminated with the implementation of quiet zones by local jurisdictions.
-In the Pacheco Pass Subsection with and without the TDV, no noise barriers are recommended and there is no horn noise.
-In the San Joaquin Valley Subsection with and without the TDV, noise barriers included in BIO-MM#80 will eliminate two severe noise impacts on individuals sleeping at overnight parking areas at Los Banos and Volta Wildlife Areas, and there is no horn noise.
+In the Morgan Hill and Gilroy Subsection, noise barriers would eliminate 40 severe noise impacts and an additional 8 severe noise impacts could be eliminated with the implementation of quiet zones by local jurisdictions.
+In the Pacheco Pass Subsection, no noise barriers are recommended and there is no horn noise.
+In the San Joaquin Valley Subsection, no noise barriers are recommended and there is no horn noise.

-Alternative 1 Moderate and Severe Noise Impacts Without I Mitigation With Noise Barriers With Quiet Zones and Noise Barriers Subsection Moderate Severe Moderate Severe Moderate Severe San Jose Diridon Station Approach 118 20 13 3 13 3 Monterey Corridor 226 46 85 0 84 0 Morgan Hill and Gilroy 819 (816) 2 160 (167) 541 (538) 120 (127) 486 (483) 112 (119) Pacheco Pass 4 10 (11) 4 10 (11) 4 10 (11) San Joaquin Valley 33 (31) 101 (103) 34 (32) 99 (101) 34 (32) 99 (101) Total 1 1,200 (1,195) 337 (347) 677 (672) 232 (242) 621 (616) 224 (234)
+Alternative 1 Moderate and Severe Noise Impacts Without Mitigation With Noise Barriers With Quiet Zones and Noise Barriers Subsection Moderate Severe Moderate Severe Moderate Severe San Jose Diridon Station Approach 118 20 13 3 13 3 Monterey Corridor 226 46 85 0 84 0 Morgan Hill and Gilroy 819 160 541 120 486 112 Pacheco Pass 4 9 4 9 4 9 San Joaquin Valley 33 99 33 99 33 99 Total 1 1,200 334 676 231 620 223

-1The total numbers of impacts shown as benefitted in Table 3.4-23 are not the same as the difference between the numbers in this table with and without mitigation because, while mitigation will reduce noise effects, it may not eliminate them entirely.
+1 The total numbers of impacts shown as benefitted in Table 3.4-23 are not the same as the difference between the numbers in this table with and without mitigation because, while mitigation would reduce noise effects, it may not eliminate them entirely.
 Thus, a reduced impact may still qualify as a residual moderate or severe impact.

 Table 3.4-29 shows noise impacts for Alternative 2 under the same mitigation conditions.
-In the San Jose Diridon Station Approach Subsection with and without the DDV, analysts found no noise barriers to be cost-effective and eliminating horn noise would not affect the number of projected noise impacts because there are no at-grade crossings.
+In the San Jose Diridon Station Approach Subsection, analysts found no noise barriers to be costeffective and eliminating horn noise would not affect the number of projected noise impacts because there are no at-grade crossings.
 In the Monterey Corridor Subsection, noise barriers would eliminate 46 severe noise impacts, and Quiet Zones would not provide an additional benefit.
-In the Morgan Hill and Gilroy Subsection with and without the TDV, noise barriers would eliminate 512 severe noise impacts, and Quiet Zones would not provide an additional benefit because all existing at-grade crossings are already eliminated with Alternative 2.
-In the Pacheco Pass Subsection with and without the TDV, no noise barriers are recommended and there is no horn noise.
-In the San Joaquin Valley Subsection with and without the TDV, noise barriers included in BIO-MM#80 will eliminate two severe noise impacts on individuals sleeping at overnight parking areas, and there is no horn noise.
+In the Morgan Hill and Gilroy Subsection, noise barriers would eliminate 512 severe noise impacts, and Quiet Zones would not provide an additional benefit because all existing at-grade crossings are already eliminated with Alternative 2.
+In the Pacheco Pass Subsection, no noise barriers are recommended and there is no horn noise.